 “Just pot smoking,” as Brett pulls out a fat joint.

 We smoke out while I explain how the two of us ended up in Iowa.
 The brothers soon are cuddled up with each other.
 Gayness isn’t genetic, in the Stone family, but pot breaking down inhibitions evidently is.
 It is the first time I enjoy getting high since leaving the Everglades.
 As I relate the many band and fugitive stories, they creep closer to me as we sit in the living room in front of a fire on a large couch.
-They put my legs on their laps – upper class bonding is a gradual, step-by-step ritual.
+They pull my legs onto their laps – upper class bonding is a gradual, step-by-step ritual.

 “We like you,” they decide.
 “Come out with us on Friday night and meet our friends.”